 Agave Margarita Recipe

 Few things are more relaxing than hanging out on an outdoor patio, with a refreshing beverage in hand.
 Whether it’s brunch in the sun or dinner under the stars, having the perfect cocktail helps set the tone for what’s to come.

 It could be that a cosmopolitan drink is your party beverage of choice or maybe it’s a simple lemon drop.
 However, there are certain times, especially when it’s warm and Mexican food is on the menu that nothing, but an agave margarita will do.

-This particular not-so exotic margarita recipe is actually an all-time favorite.
+This particular margarita recipe is actually an all-time favorite.
 Being a stickler for a balanced tasting cocktail, I find the sweet-tart ratios for this particular margarita to be right on the money!

 What Is Agave Nectar?